The Weeknd Gets Teary During Emotional Coachella Performance of ''Call Out My Name''

 Let those tears fall...

-Last night, The Weeknd hit the stage at the 2018 Coachella Music Festival and it looks like the music man got a little emotional during his performances of "Call Out My Name" and "Privilege," which are rumored to be about his ex-girlfriend Selena Gomez, whom he dated for 10 months in 2017.
+Last night, The Weeknd hit the stage at the 2018 Coachella Music Festival and while the music man can't always feel his face, he definitely felt his emotions during his performances of "Call Out My Name" and "Privilege," which are rumored to be about his ex-girlfriend Selena Gomez, whom he dated for 10 months in 2017.

 The new songs are part of the six-song EP called "My Dear Melancholy" released by the singer, whose real name is Abel Tesfaye, last month.

 E!
 News reported the two started dating in January 2017 and broke up in October of that year.
+Gomez quickly moved on with on-again/off-again boyfriend Justin Bieber.

 Many fans, like @humbrttt, were quick to point out the singer's tears during his moody performance and guessed that the overflow of emotions was about the former couple's breakup.